guiferviz/cheesebytes/notes/Cheese Bytes/What Is a Cheese Byte.md

----
-aliases:
-  - What Is a Cheese Byte?
----

 Imagine an ancient cheese cave.
 Even before crossing the threshold, you can sense the moisture in the air, cool and dense, infused with an earthy aroma that deepens with every step.
 In the shadows, small pieces of cheese rest patiently: